 A simplistic description of the R/P ratio (Reserves at year end divided by the Production for that same year) is the (theoretical) number of years the extraction/production level may be sustained using that year as a baseline.
 In the real world it works somewhat differently, as the reservoir depletes the extraction will (normally) decline.
 This may result that the R/P ratio remains fairly constant during the decline/tail phase as the reservoir depletes and the extraction declines.

-Around 10% of the NCS crude oil extraction in 2014 came from discoveries/fields with an R/P ratio above 14.
+Figure 05 illustrates that about 50% of the NCS crude oil extraction in 2015 was from 45 fields/discoveries with an R/P ratio of 5 or less.

-Broadly speaking reservoirs with an R/P ratio of less than 6 for crude oil should be expected to experience declines in extraction, and year over year declines in the range of 15 – 20% has been observed.
-Discoveries/fields with R/P above 6 has some potential to increase extraction if these are not reservoir and/or facilities constrained (processing, transport etc).
+Broadly speaking reservoirs with an R/P ratio of less than 5 for crude oil should be expected to be subject to steep depletion induced declines in extraction, and year over year declines in the range of 15 – 20% has been observed.

-A closer look at the depletion of two deep water fields show the rapid depletion and high decline rates, which are common in such discoveries/fields with about 100 Mb of recoverable crude oil.
+A closer look at the depletion of two deepwater fields show the rapid depletion and high decline rates, which are typical for discoveries/fields with about 100 Mb of recoverable crude oil.

-The past high crude oil depletion rate for Skarv suggest now a steep decline for the near future extraction.
+The past high crude oil depletion rate for Skarv now suggests a high decline for the near future extraction.

 In general and with oil prices above $100/Bbl the oil companies’ net cash flows and profits was, and have been struggling from bringing the more expensive barrels to the market.
 It appears the oil companies, encouraged by the prospects from a sustained high oil price, assumed more debt to go after the costlier oil.
-This was likely rooted in the expectations that consumers would continue to assume more debt and/or draw down their savings to afford the higher price that would ensure the oil companies’ return requirements and health of their balance sheets.
+This was likely rooted in the expectations that consumers would continue to assume more debt and/or draw down their savings to afford the higher price that would meet the oil companies’ return requirements, assure the health of their balance sheets and enable debt retirements.

-The recent collapse in the oil price hurt the oil companies’ cash flows, returns and balance sheets, prompting all along the line drastic cut backs to their near and medium term capital expenditures (CAPEX) in pursuit of maintaining dividend payments to please the investors, improve financial performance and strengthen their balance sheets.
+The collapse in and the sustained low oil price has hurt the oil companies’ cash flows, returns and balance sheets, prompting all along the line drastic cut backs to their near and medium term capital expenditures (CAPEX) in pursuit of maintaining dividend payments to please the investors, improve financial performance and heal their balance sheets.

-In general, future developments of discoveries on NCS require a high breakeven price (above present oil price of $60/Bbl) and the effects of the oil companies’ CAPEX reductions will affect the pace of developments of discoveries and infill drilling (may affect contingent resources) under evaluation and thus both future total NCS investments and extraction developments.
+In general, future developments of discoveries on NCS require a high breakeven price (above $60/b) and the effects of the oil companies’ CAPEX reductions will impair the pace of developments of discoveries and infill drilling (affecting contingent resources) under evaluation and thus future extraction developments.